Your Name Telephone Number

 Therefore, job applicants should be wary of application forms, advertisements or job interviews where the offer and/or the terms are unfavourable towards a particular sex or group of people being recruited.
 Employers should ensure advertisements are suitable to attract both sexes and are not discriminatory towards any group.

-Employers should be continually in pursuit of equal treatment for all its employees and to help reach this goal, the assistance of employees would make this more attainable.
+Employers should be continually in pursuit of equal opportunities and similar treatment for all its employees and to help reach this goal, the assistance of employees would make this more attainable.